gokulakrishnanbalaji/Weather-GPT/README.md

 # Weather-GPT
-This project is done as a part of Github Copilot Hackathon
+This project is done as a part of Github Copilot Hackathon for the team ***hACKERMAN Squads

 ## How to run
 Make sure python is installed in your system.